 - work for an immediate family member.

 How to manage a wage subsidy

 A wage subsidy consists of a head agreement and individual schedules for each new employee.
-These can be viewed and managed online or through the free jobactive mobile Employer App.
+These can be viewed and managed via the jobactive website.

 For more information about how to manage a wage subsidy agreement see the Managing Wage Subsidies – how to guide found below: